-If you are wondering where to start or what to read next by Elin Hilderbrand, look no further, as this post contains the best Elin Hilderbrand books.
-If I could read only one author for the rest of my life it would be Elin Hilderbrand.
+If you are wondering where to start or what books by Elin Hilderbrand to read, look no further, as this post contains the best Elin Hilderbrand books.

-Martha’s Vineyard and Nantucket are my happy places, and since most of her books take place there, they always feel like a mental escape to me.
-And I love how, while they are beach reads, the characters and storylines have some complexity.
+Martha’s Vineyard and Nantucket are my happy places, and since most of Elin Hilderbrand’s books take place there, they always feel like a mental escape to me.
+And I love how, while Elin Hilderbrand’s books are beach reads, the characters and storylines have some complexity.
 As a self-proclaimed preppie, I also love that these are books with preppy details!

 Elin Hilderbrand’s New Book